-I. STAFF COMMUNICATION
+I.STAFF COMMUNICATION

 a.
-Staff: Project Spreadsheet: includes the items that were brought up last week for a project status and update report on items questioned by commissioners.
+Staff -Project Spreadsheet - includes the items that were brought up last week for a project status and update report on items questioned by commissioners.

-Pinedo: will commissioner Roque be joining us?

-Staff: Yes he will be joining us next month, we received a response from him so his absence will count as excused absence.
+Pinedo- will commissioner Roque be joining us?
+Staff- Yes he will be joining us next month, we received a response from him so his absence will count as excused absence.

 b.
-Staff: Beautifying of Homes Risk/Liability: please take your time to review the response given.
+Staff- Beautifying of Homes-Risk/Liability, please take your time to review the response given.
 Pinedo- since we are short on time we can revisit for questions.

 c.
-Staff: Last item was 2016 Pomona Homeless Count

-Attachments Project Updates 4-25-2017

-Beautifying of Pomona, Risk Liability 2016 Pomona Homeless Count
+Staff- Last item was -2016 Pomona Homeless Count Attachments Project Updates 4-25-2017 Beautifying of Pomona, Risk Liability 2016 Pomona Homeless Count

-Staff: St. John's inquiry to the air traffic control - Brackett Field: David will be having a noise meeting sometime in June for the community and we will keep the communication going till they give us that date for the meeting.
+Staff- St. John's inquiry to the air traffic control- Brakett Field David will be having a noise meeting sometime in June for the community and we will keep the communication going till they give us that date for the meeting.

-J. COMMISSIONER COMMUNICATION
+J.COMMISSIONER COMMUNICATION

-Carpio: In-house training for the Brown Act this Thursday.
+Carpio- In house training for the Brown Act this Thursday.

-Staff: Yes, Brown Act training at 6:00pm here at Chambers, and package should be provided as you come in.
+Staff- Yes, Brown Act training at 6:00pm here at Chambers, and package should be provided as you come in.

-Camacho: Kudos to the Nuestro Pomona planning team for past Saturday clean-up at Ganesha Park and Cultural Arts commission for their dedication.
+Camacho- Kudos to the Nuestro Pomona planning team for past Saturday clean-up at Ganesha Park and Cultural Arts commission for their dedication.

-Jimenez: Clean-up at south Garey with the Mayor and Commissioner Quinones.
-One of the things we talked about was changing the culture of littering within the community; so, they felt really strongly that the only way to do it is doing it yourself.
-I would like to encourage Commissioners to join us Tuesday mornings from 8 to 12.
-For 10 to 15 years, I have always brought up the issue of the off and on-ramp clean up, and since we have our new Mayor, the on and off-ramps have been improved.
-I think that that proves that leadership does matter and encourage everyone to thank the Mayor for that.
-Also, congratulate the Commission for the work that they have done, which has been unprecedented and we have not seen this in a decade.
+Jimenez- Clean-up at south Garey with the Mayor and commissioner Quinones, one of the things we talked about was changing the culture of liter within the community; so, they felt really strongly that the only way to do it is doing it yourself.
+I would like to encourage commissioners to join us Tuesday mornings from 8-12.
+For 10-15 years I have always brought up the issue of the off and on ramp clean up and since we have our new Mayor the on and off ramps have been improved, I think that that proves that leadership does matter and encourages to thank the Mayor for that.
+Also, congratulate the commission for the work that they have done, which has been unprecedented and have not seen this in a decade.
 I would like to keep clear and transparent and that none of us feel that indifferent.
 I know that style can sometimes rub against each other, but we can set aside and look at the substance of what we can learn from each other and thank you for your time.

-Alvarez: Just want to reiterate, dead tree removal and replacement and the liability to the City, also, replacing signs that have been missing for years and street sweeping thank you.
+Alvarez- Just want to reiterate, dead tree removal and replacement and the liability to the City, also, replacing signs that have been missing for years about street sweeping thank you.

-St. John: I think we are supposed to talk about things we have attended, and I was at Ganesha Park and attended the joint meeting last night at Fairplex City Council.
+St. John- I think we are supposed to talk about things we have attended and I was at Ganesha Park and attended the joint meeting last night Fairplex City Council.

-Pinedo: I was at the community clean-up.
-As Commissioner Jimenez said, it does take all of us and everyone's leadership which make it our ownership.
-The neighborhood clean-ups by district coordination also with the council districts.
-Councilmember Robledo has a big bulky item clean-up Saturday morning neighborhood clean-up at Ganesha Park.
-We look forward to joining things like that, letting folks know that, "Hey the bins are going to come in a month or two."
-Let's make sure that we get you set up for that going out with the Mayor or going out with the community, because we want to continue to cultivate that culture of ownership and being proud of our back yard and making sure we keep it up nice.
+Pinedo- I was at the community clean-up, as commissioner Jimenez said it does take all of us and everyone's leadership which make it our ownership.
+The neighborhood clean-ups by district coordination also with the council districts council Robledo has a big bulky item clean-up Saturday morning neighborhood clean-up at Ganesha Park we look forward to joining things like that, letting folks know that hey the bins are going to come in a month or two lets make sure that we get you set up for that going out with the Major or going out with the community, because we want to continue to cultivate that culture of ownership and being proud of our back yard and making sure we keep it up nice.